 - Put several household lights on timers so they turn on and off at appropriate times.

-- You might consider leaving a radio on or put it on a timer.
+- You might consider leaving a radio on or putting it on a timer.
 Select a talk radio program to give the impression someone is at home.